-I’ve started getting interview requests, like where people want to ask me all sorts of questions.
+Sometimes people want to ask me all sorts of questions.
 My pal Tom Cantwell interviewed me for NW Book Lovers, my publisher asked me embarrassing questions, Norelle at SeattleWrote published a nice interview and my friend Bernard Grant chatted me up about How Libraries Help Writers.
+But I’d much rather interview OTHER people.

 In the 1980s I wanted to be Phil Donahue because: